finbox-in/finbox-in.github.io/docs/device-connect/android.md

 ## Handle Sync Frequency

-By default sync frequency is set to **8 hours**, you can modify it by passing preferred time **in seconds** as an argument to `setSyncFrequency` method once the user is created.
+By default, the sync frequency is set to **8 hours**.
+You can customize this frequency by calling the `setSyncFrequency` method and passing your preferred interval **in seconds** as an argument.
+Ensure this method is invoked after the user is created

 <CodeSwitcher :languages="{kotlin:'Kotlin',java:'Java'}">
 <template v-slot:kotlin>